grill-lab/OAT/doc/first_time_oat.md

 The second command may take significant time to complete, as it needs to download several gigabytes of data and build several Docker images.
 It may be helpful to run this step on a fast machine with a good internet connection.
 Subsequent builds of the system should be much faster due to Docker's caching of image layers.

-Once the build has completed, you can view the created images and their sizes by running the command `docker compose images`.

 ## Part 2: Running OAT

 #### Downloading data files

 When OAT starts up for the first time, some of its services will need to download models and other artefacts from an S3 bucket.
 This will happen automatically and the files only need to be downloaded once.

 However, if you have a slow internet connection you may find it easier to download all of these files before launching OAT to reduce the amount of time required before the system actually becomes usable.
 This can also make it easier to track the progress information displayed as the files are downloaded.